ENSpunks/LLC/README.md

 Users may mint a Series/LLCs on demand by minting an ENS subdomain which shall simultaniously memorlalize and adopt a written Series Operating Agreement codiying the LLC Membership Interest, or ownership, as the ENS subdomain.

 As permited by the Delaware LLC Act, LLC ownership can be manged on chanin.
-This shall include the sale, transfer and disolution of their LLCs' onwership on chain as defined and authorized by the Series/LLC Agreement, the Delaware LLC Act, and other applicable laws.
+This shall include the sale, transfer and dissolution of their LLCs' onwership on chain as defined and authorized by the Series/LLC Agreement, the Delaware LLC Act, and other applicable laws.

 ### Oracle - The State of Delaware